This post is a self-guided tour of Dublin that covers all the iconic sites on the city’s south bank as well as some lesser-known haunts.

 It’s a scrappy, homemade, self-described “people’s museum,” focused on the part of Dublin history that’s still in living memory – think more U2 paraphernalia and soccer memorabilia than illuminated manuscripts and bog bodies.

 It’s also a young museum.
 In 2011, a call was put out to the public for objects that screamed 20th century Dublin, and the results were arranged in three floors of a Georgian townhouse.

 For Dubliners, it’s a nostalgia experience on top of being educational.

 They sell a variety of tickets – for 8 Euros you can get either a roughly hour-long self-guided experience or their staple, a half-hour guided tour.

-There are guided options in Irish sign and French, and there’s a free tour of the museum Wednesdays at 11am.
-A link is in the notes.
+There are guided options in Irish sign and French, and there’s a free tour of the museum Wednesdays at 11 am.

-The building is also home to a project called City of a Thousand Welcomes, which can arrange, usually with some notice, for you to meet a Dubliner, one-on-one or two-on-one.
-You’ll find that linked as well.
+The building is also home to a project called the City of a Thousand Welcomes, which can arrange, usually with some notice, for you to meet a Dubliner, one-on-one or two-on-one.

 21. St. Stephen’s Green

 As indicated at the last stop, there’s enough to see in St. Stephen’s Green to make a whole walking tour on its own.

 But it’s also a good place for leisure, which may be in order by now.